 - Use paved landscaping over stones or gravel (can get stuck in claws).
 Have shady areas (even cats can get heatstroke) and choose a solid fence with non-toxic wood stain.
 For gaps in fences used as hedgehog highways, block these in the day, to let prey animals (like rabbits) run free (hogs are nocturnal).

-- Citronella (used in wasp-deterring candles) is toxic to pets.
+- Wasp-deterring citronella candles are pet-toxic.
 Use a Waspinator (looks like a nest to deter other wasps).

 - Wash paws after snowy walks to remove rock salt (can burn at higher temperatures when pets go inside).
 Instead, use shovel snow or use EcoGrit (cereal waste), straw or sand.

 - Flat Cat & Cataire make screens to keep cats safe near windows (they don’t always ‘right themselves’).

 - Keep pets away from BBQs.
 Remove leftover food (fatty meats, cooked bones, onions, garlic, beer and bones are all toxic).

 - Keep pets away from ponds (blue/green algae) and toads.
 Create sloping sides for pond wildlife and use safer alternatives to netting.

-- Even Greener & The Original Water Butt Co are safer than open barrels.
+- Even Greener & The Original Water Butt Co are safer than open barrels, if you recycle rainwater.
 Stagnant water attracts mosquitoes.